Introduction

 Note: this version was not released into production.

-release on the backend with the mailserver moved to a dedicated provider.
+This is the first full tidploy release on the backend with the mailserver moved to a dedicated provider.
 This should make all required features for the classifications fully work.

 Senne en Tip hebben code aan deze release bijgedragen.
 We are now at 591 commits for the backend (including the 150+ commits that were from the deployment repository).